Solar Food Dehydration - no electrical power needed

 These are sliced red sweet peppers ready for a day of sunshine.
 They can also be cut using a potato "frencher", which makes 1/2-inch by 1/2-inch pieces instead of strips.

 These are "drying" tomatoes.
-The variety is "Principe Borghese" which is available commercially or through Seed Saver's Exchange.
+The variety is "Principe Borghese" though any small, meaty tomato works well.
 We cut them in half and squeeze out the juicy seed cavity (you can drink the "innards"), then place them "skin side" down on a stainless steel cookie sheet until somewhat dry, then move them to the stainless screen.

 Ah, the middle of Summer and we're up to our eyeballs in sweet corn!
 Even growing an open-pollinated variety that doesn't mature equally, we still have a hard time eating more than a dozen ears per day when they really start maturing quickly.
 Here we see about 150 ears, picked the night before and steam-blanched, cooled overnight on the kitchen counter, and cut off the cobs the next morning.
 The overnight cooling actually starts the drying process.
 And if we tried to do the whole process in the morning, we wouldn't have it out into the dryer until noon.
 That would be a terrible waste of sunshine!

 This is a close-up of two trays of sweet corn.
 The top one is freshly loaded in, sitting at the top of the dryer so it gets the maximum warmth on its first day.
 The bottom tray has been drying for one day and is almost done.
-The variety we're growing is called Tru Gold, and it's available commercially as Organic seed.
+This variety called True Gold, but any open pollinated standard variety works nicely.
 We use it in soups, stews, and just rehydrated with water.
-As with all processed foods, it's not as nutritious as fresh corn, and not as fresh-tasting as frozen corn, but Summer doesn't last long up here, and frozen corn uses more energy to keep it cold than it could ever provide to your body!
-Depending on how hot and sunny the weather is, the sugars in the corn could end up more or less "carmelized", making the flavor actually sweeter and more intense.
+As with all processed foods, it's not as nutritious or delectable as fresh corn, less fresh-like than frozen corn, but tastes rather like canned corn.
+And no additional energy required to preserve or store it.
+Depending on how hot and sunny the weather is, the sugars in the corn can sometimes end up more or less "carmelized", making the flavor more intense, like a roasted ear of corn.

 This is a close-up of the apple pieces on the stainless steel screen, ready to dry.
 In late September, with our lowering sun angle and very cool nights, they take 2 or 3 sunny days to fully dry.

-Now it is mid-October and you have found a bunch of delicious Agaricus Campestris ("Pink-bottom" Agaric) mushrooms growing in your sheep pasture and orchard.
+Now it is mid-October and we have found a bunch of delicious Agaricus Campestris ("Pink-bottom" Agaric) mushrooms growing in and old pasture and orchard.
 Talk about perishable!
 They may last a couple of days if you keep them cool enough, but how many can you eat at once?
-I was finding a couple of pounds per day for nearly two weeks and here is a batch going onto stainless steel cookie sheets.
+We were finding a couple of pounds per day for nearly two weeks and here is a batch going onto stainless steel cookie sheets.
 They are cut into 1/4" slices and carefully laid out to allow air flow.
 Mushrooms are the exception to keeping sunlight off foods to preserve nutrients.
-Mushroom gills exposed to sunlight actually increase the Vitamin D content significantly.
-So we first set the cookie sheets of cut up mushrooms out in the sun (with a screen over them to keep flies off).
+Mushroom gills exposed to sunlight actually increase the Vitamin D content significantly, to medicinal or supplement levels (this can happen when freshly cut or after drying).
+So we usually first set the cookie sheets of cut up mushrooms out in the sun (with a screen over them to keep flies off).
 The next day they go into the dryer to finish.
+We sometimes alter this schedule to fit with weather constraints.

 Here you can see a typical mid-October dryer load, shot from the South.
 At the top, in the warmest spot, is a tray of freshly cut mushrooms.
 Below them is a batch that has dried for a day on cookie sheets and is transferred to cotton kitchen towels to allow better air flow, to catch small pieces that might go through the dryer's stainless screens, and to free up cookie sheets for the next fresh batch.
 We start them on cookie sheets because the spores given off before they begin drying can stain the cloth.
-Below them are white oak acorns, drying in the coolest spot to ready them for shelling.
-The nut "meats" will be boiled to remove some bitter tannins, then laid out at the top of the dryer.
-When dry they can be ground into nut flour or chopped up for use in pancakes, breads, etc. But white oaks only produce seeds every 6 - 10 years, so be prepared!
+Below them are white oak acorns, drying in the coolest spot to ready them for shelling and processing.

 What can we do with all of these highly perishable berries!
 This is a typical daily harvest of raspberries from our patch.
 The variety is Autumn Bliss.
 This is what's left after we've eaten what we can handle fresh!
 What to do with the rest when you're maxed out on "raspberry this" and "raspberry that"?